electric-cloud/EF-Utilities/README.md

 # EF-Utilities

-EF-Utilities is a collection of common procedures to help you with your deploy projects.
-Its inception was sparked by repetitive actions required
+EF-Utilities is a collection of procedures to address some of the common Deploy use-cases.
-during my Professional Services engagements.
-It has grown over the years to what it is now.

 ## Content